munichbughunter/SevenFacette/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to 7Facette and its packages, which are hosted on GitHub.
+The following is a set of guidelines for contributing to 7Facette and its modules, which are hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents